Configure security settings

 Publicly shared approved web apps can also be made available to organization members in the app launcher.
 Licensed apps automatically appear in the app launcher for members with appropriate licenses.
 For more information, see Manage apps in the app launcher.

-Do the following to approve apps for access by organization members:
+To approve apps for access by organization members, complete the following steps:

 1. Confirm that you are signed in as a default administrator or as a member of a custom role with the administrative privilege to manage security and infrastructure.